 United Way supports high-quality programs and projects serving Racine County residents that are not funded through the annual investment process.
 Projects and programs must identify emerging needs and service gaps that specifically support United Way's focus areas of health, education, financial stability and basic needs.

 Youth as Resources (YAR) is a youth-led grant program in which middle school students serving on the YAR board make funding recommendations to United Way's Community Investment Committee.
 YAR is now accepting applications for the 2022-23 school year.

 The Brighter Future Fund is separate from United Way's community campaign, offers grant opportunities to programs aiding the development of family financial stability, early grade reading and high school graduation, with a focus on women and children.
-The next funding cycle will open for applications in July 2022.
+The next funding cycle will open for applications in July 2023.

 United Way funded impact partners can receive support for emergency capitol repairs by either applying for a grant for 50 percent of the funds needed or by applying for an interest-free loan for the repairs.